-Clearwater and Area Community Wildfire Preparedness Roundtable Terms of Reference Approved January 23, 2020
+Clinton and Area Community Wildfire Preparedness Roundtable Terms of Reference Approved January 21, 2021 (updated map May 4, 2021)

 1. Background

 Fraser Basin Council (FBC) successfully received funding from BC Wildfire Service to support three community wildfire preparedness roundtables over two years.
 This support was in response to FBC's desire to support the implementation of recommendations from the George Abbott and Chief Maureen Chapman report on 2017 floods and wildfires, and the need for support to implement community wildfire protection plans in multi-jurisdictional areas where there is limited capacity.